vivekagr/AWS-SAA-C02-Course/README.md

   - If you attempt to read data that hasn't been restored yet, it will immediately pull it from S3, but this will achieve lower levels of performance than reading from EBS directly.
-  - You can force a read of every block all data immediately using DD.
+  - You can force a read of every block all data immediately using 'dd' command - this will make sure the data is pulled ASAP, not when someone references it e.g. week later

+### Snapshot and volume performance - FSR

 Fast Snapshot Restore (FSR) allows for immediate restoration.
 You can create 50 of these FSRs per region.
-When you enable it on a snapshot, you pick the snapshot specifically and the AZ that you want to be able to do instant restores to.
-Each combination of Snapshot and AZ counts as one FSR set.
+When you enable it on a snapshot, you pick the **snapshot specifically and the AZ** that you want to be able to do instant restores to.
+Each combination of **Snapshot and AZ** counts as **one FSR set**.
 You can have 50 FSR sets per region.
-FSR is not free and can get expensive with lost of different snapshots.
+FSR is not free and can get expensive with lots of different snapshots.

 #### Snapshot Consumption and Billing

 Billed using a GB/month metric.
 20 GB stored for half a month, represents 10 GB-month.

-This is used data, not allocated data.
-If you have a 40 GB volume but only use 10 GB, you will only be charged for the allocated data.
+**This is used data, not allocated data.** If you have a 40 GB volume but only use 10 GB, you will only be charged for the allocated data.
 This is not how EBS itself works.
+  - in case of EBS, we pay for the allocated data (which includes data that is in use at any time, but also the data that is not used)
+  - in case of EBS snapshots, we only pay for the "used" data (i.e. the data that has been backed up)

-The data is incrementally stored which means doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.
+The data is incrementally stored which means **doing a snapshot every 5 minutes will not necessarily increase the charge as opposed to doing one every hour.**
+  - this means we can do snapshots frequently

+**At each stage, a new Snapshot is only storing data inside itself (which is new or changed), and it's referencing previous snapshots for anything which isn't changed.**

 #### EBS Encryption